StephanHCB/go-mailer-service/README.md

 contrived example:
-- we won't do _client side load balancing_ for additional **resilience**, mainly because for that to make sense, it would also require to move parts of discovery away from kubernetes standard router features.
+- we won't do _client side load balancing_ for additional **resilience**, mainly because for that to make sense, it would also require to move parts of discovery away from kubernetes standard service and ingress features.

   In a real world scenario, this could easily happen though.
-  Just think of scaling out the mailer service to some cloud provider, so that some of its instances run in AWS while others are run on premise.
+  Just think of scaling out the mailer service to some cloud provider, so that some of its instances run there while others are run on premise.
-- our use case does not require service node **coordination** beyond sharing the same database, which is simply assumed to be clustered
+- my use case does not require service node **coordination** beyond sharing the same database, which is simply assumed to be clustered
     - e.g. _partition tolerance_ is not considered here beyond the
       standard kubernetes features